cgrindel/rules_swift_package_manager/examples/vapor_example/README.md

 [Vapor](https://github.com/vapor/vapor) is a popular web framework for Swift.
 It is composed of many Swift and Clang dependencies.
 Some of their Clang modules (e.g. [CBcrypt](https://github.com/vapor/vapor/blob/main/Sources/CBcrypt/include/module.modulemap)) have custom module maps.
-This example exercises the `swift_bazel` code that processes custom module maps and handles novel Clang module linking issues.
+This example exercises the `rules_swift_package_manager` code that processes custom module maps and handles novel Clang module linking issues.

 Also, this example demonstrates how to store the Swift-specific dependency files in a sub-package.